Abelianization of Lie algebroids and Lie groupoids: Abelianization of Lie groupoids

 To show that $\tilde{\G}$ satisfies the universal property, let $U\subset M$ be an open set.
 First note that $\G|_U$ with the subset diffeology carries a natural diffeological groupoid structure.
 Given any abelian diffeological groupoid $\HH$ and any morphism $\psi:\G|_U\to \HH$, since $(\G|_U,\G|_U)\subset\ker(\psi)$, there is a unique morphism $\tilde{\psi}:\tilde{\G}|_U\rightarrow \HH$ such that $\psi=\tilde{\psi}\circ q|_U$.
 It is easy to check that the subset diffeology $\D_{\tilde{\G}|_U}$ on $\tilde{\G}|_U$ coincides with the quotient diffeology on $\G|_U/(\G|_U,\G|_U)$.
 Thus by universal property of quotients, $\tilde{\psi}$ is smooth since $\psi=\tilde{\psi}\circ q|_U$ is smooth. \end{proof}

 We consider now the following subcategory.
 It plays, e.g., an important role in the integration problem for Lie algebroids -- see \cite{villatoro2023integrability}.

-\begin{definition} A surjective smooth map $f:(X,\D)\rightarrow (X',\D')$ is a \emph{subduction} if the following property holds: a plot $P:U\rightarrow X'$ belongs to $\D'$ if and only if for any $r\in U$ there exists an open neighborhood $V$ of $r$ such that either $P|_V$ is constant or $P|_V=f\circ Q$ for some $Q\in \D$. \end{definition} The source and target maps of a diffeological groupoid are automatically subductions.
+\begin{definition} A surjective smooth map $f:(X,\D)\rightarrow (X',\D')$ is a \emph{subduction} if the following property holds: a plot $P:U\rightarrow X'$ belongs to $\D'$ if and only if for any $r\in U$ there exists an open neighborhood $V$ of $r$ such that $P|_V=f\circ Q$ for some $Q\in \D$. \end{definition} The source and target maps of a diffeological groupoid are automatically subductions.

 \begin{definition} A smooth map $f:X\rightarrow X'$ is \emph{locally subductive} at $x\in X$ if for any plot $P$ of $X'$ such that $P(0)=f(x)$, there exist an open neighborhood $V$ of 0 and a plot $Q:V\rightarrow X$ of $X$ such that $Q(0)=x$ and $f\circ Q=P|_V$.
 We call $f$ a \emph{local subduction} if it is locally subductive at all $x\in X$. \end{definition}